 There are opportunities to minimise or reduce greenhouse gas emissions through minerals and waste developments.
-This includes energy generation and and bland new developments altering historic character and damaging archaeology in some areas;
+This

-- National renewable energy targets likely to lead to pressures for more development of wind farms, which could affect landscape character and quality; - · Air quality problems in urban areas; - Need to reduce the risk to people and property from flooding (Carlisle, Kendal, Ulverston, Cockermouth and Keswick).
+- Unsympathetic alterations to old buildings and bland new developments altering historic character and damaging archaeology in some areas; - includes energy generation and protection of sequestered carbon in peat. - National renewable energy targets likely to lead to pressures for more development of wind farms, which could affect landscape character and quality; - Air quality problems in urban areas; - Need to reduce the risk to people and property from flooding (Carlisle, Kendal, Ulverston, Cockermouth and Keswick).